fmselab/ct-competition/index.md

 ## Important Dates
 - End-Dicember 2022, the release of the benchmarks for training
-- End-January 2023, submission of the tools and, possibly, papers with the results over the benchmarks
+- February 24th 2023, submission of the tools and, possibly, papers with the results over the benchmarks
 - April 2023, competition with new benchmarks and comparison among all the competing tools

 ### Organization